jpdevries/eureka/README.md

 | `sort` | `"name"`      |    Initial column to sort media items on |
 | `allowFullscreen` | `true`      |    Whether or not the interface should offer a fullscreen button |
 | `emphasisFocusedMediaItem` | `true`      |    Whether or not to emphasis selected media items (defaults to emphasizing the filename, only applies to table and list view modes) |

+## 🗄 REST API
+Eureka is hungry.
+It needs a REST API to feed it JSON data.
+Find docs at the [REST API wiki page](https://github.com/jpdevries/eureka/wiki/REST-API).

 ## 📠 Server Side Rendering
 Eureka is progressively enhanced with React to be asynchronous and a richer experience in capable browsers successfully that successfully execute scripts.
 But Eureka's support doesn't end at modern browsers because its design process doesn't start there.
 Eureka is a semantic and synchronous HTML form before it is an enhanced Virtual&nbsp;DOM.